-With over 28 years of experience in real estate, Nina Hatvany has represented clients in well over $2 billion dollars in sales transactions.
+With over 32 years of experience in real estate, Nina Hatvany has represented clients in over $4 billion dollars in sales transactions.
 Her in-depth knowledge of all aspects of San Francisco real estate is truly unmatched.
-From 2008-2015 and again in 2017, 2018, and 2020, Nina has been ranked the top individual agent in the City of San Francisco, and has been recognized in the Wall Street Journal as one of the top 35 sales agents by volume nationwide across all companies for the years 2009-2016, reaching as high as #9 in that time span.
+From 2008-2015 and again in 2017, 2018, and 2020, Nina has been ranked the top individual agent in San Francisco, and has been recognized in the Wall Street Journal as one of the top 35 sales agents by volume nationwide across all companies for 2009-2015, reaching as high as #9 in that time span.

-In 2016, Nina formed the Hatvany Team at Pacific Union, now Compass, with her three adult children, two of whom are attorneys and one a former New York City real estate agent.
+In 2016, Nina formed Team Hatvany with her three adult children, two of whom are attorneys, and one a former New York City real estate agent.
 Together they represent all property types and price-points in San Francisco; both buyers and sellers of houses, condominiums and apartment buildings.
 In 2021, Vanessa's husband, Aaron Sagin, joined Team Hatvany as a sales agent.
 In 2017-2021 Team Hatvany was the Top Producing Team in San Francisco!
 Team Hatvany was also named the #12 Small Team in the United States in 2020 by the Wall Street Journal (as measured by transaction volume) and #15 in 2021.

-Nina has resided in San Francisco for thirty-five years with her husband, and her three children had a wonderful experience being raised in the City.
-Nina is in the community and is a former member of the San Francisco Housing Accelerator Fund, an organization dedicated to putting together innovative financing for low- and moderate-income housing projects.
-She is also an Honorary Board member of Larkin Street Youth Services as well as of International Women’s Forum and Big Brothers Big Sisters of the Bay Area.
-She is consistently sought out by the WSJ, New York Times, and the San Francisco Chronicle, among others, for her insight on today's .
+Nina has resided in San Francisco for 35 years with her husband and has raised their three children in the City.
+She is active in the community and a board member of the San Francisco Housing Accelerator Fund, an organization dedicated to putting together innovative financing for low- and moderate-income housing projects.
+She is also an Honorary Board member of Larkin Street Youth Services, an organization that serves homeless youth.
+Nina is consistently sought out by the WSJ, New York Times and SF Chronicle, among others, for her insight on today's market.